keboola/developers-docs/cli/commands/dbt/init/index.md

 * TOC
 {:toc}

-**Initialize a new Snowflake workspace, generate profile, sources and environment variables to use it in your dbt project.**
+**Initialize a new Snowflake workspace, generate profile, source and environment variables to use in your dbt project.**

 ```
 kbc dbt init [flags]